cade-vs/js-vframe/README.md

 'DIV' frame will replace only the enclosing 'DIV' frame content instead of reloading the whole page.

-To enable 'DIV' to act as virtual frame, "vframe" class must be added (as shown in the SYNOPSIS above).
+To enable 'DIV' to act as virtual frame, "**vframe**" class must be added (as shown in the SYNOPSIS above).

-If any link has 'data-vframe-target' attribute, the result data will be replaced not in the current vFrame (or document) but inside a vFrame with an ID, pointed by 'data-vframe-target'.
+If any link has "**data-vframe-target**" attribute, the result data will be replaced not in the current vFrame (or document) but inside a vFrame with an ID, pointed by 'data-vframe-target'.